This set of Energy and Environment Management Questions and Answers for Entrance exams focuses on “Endemic and Endangered Species of India”.

 d) Kalakkad Mundanthurai tiger reserve

 Explanation: Brown palm civet is one of the endemic species of India.
 Brown palm civets are nocturnal and solitary.
-It is endemic to the rain forests of Western Ghats in South India, mostly appear in Kalakkad Mundanthurai Tiger Reserve.
+It is endemic to the rain forests of the Western Ghats in South India, mostly appear in Kalakkad Mundanthurai Tiger Reserve.

 8. Which of the following was listed as one of the vulnerable species by the International Union for Conservation of Nature?